sciZer0/7/v/README.md

 *For reference,*

-*During just one single year (2022), when the Bitcoin blockchain's market capitalization was on average just about $575 billion, nevertheless, the users of the Bitcoin blockchain paid contributors (miners/validators) an amount exceeding $10 billion in total — as rewards for blocks and transaction fees.*
+*During just one single year (2022), when the Bitcoin blockchain's market capitalization was on average just about $575 billion, nevertheless, the users of the Bitcoin blockchain paid contributors (miners/validators) an amount exceeding $10 billion in total —as "reward" fees (rewards for blocks) and "direct" transaction fees.*

 This means that the annual costs are as big as 1.7% from the blockchain's market capitalization.
 Considering the extremely-low bandwidth of just 3-7 transactions per second, this is extremely-expensive.